 Scottish mezzo-soprano Allison Cook made her Royal Opera debut in 2004 as Babette (Babette’s Feast) in the Linbury Studio Theatre and has since sung Kate Julien (Owen Wingrave), also in the Linbury Studio Theatre, and Blossom (Anna Nicole, world premiere) and Margret (Wozzeck) on the main stage.
+She returns in the 2017/18 Season to sing Prostitute (From the House of the Dead).

 Cook trained at the Royal Scottish Academy of Music and Drama and the national opera studios of Paris and Strasbourg.
 Her early engagements included Composer (Ariadne auf Naxos) for Opéra national du Rhin, Carmen and Prince Orlofsky (Die Fledermaus) for Glyndebourne on Tour and Valletto and La Fortuna (L’incoronazione di Poppea) with Les Musiciens du Louvre Grenoble at the Wiener Festwochen and the Aix-en-Provence Festival.
 Engagements since include Brangäne (Tristan und Isolde) in Prague and Miss Jessel (The Turn of the Screw) for La Scala, Milan..